Engee documentation

 z

-The elements of the rectangular antenna array lie in the xy plane.
+The elements of the rectangular antenna array lie on the xy plane.
 The normal vectors of all elements are directed along the z axis.

 Details

-Cones of elements given as a complex scalar, a complex vector 1 on MN or a complex matrix M on N.
+Cones of elements defined as a complex scalar, a complex vector 1 by MN, or a complex matrix M by N.

-The cones are applied to each antenna element of an antenna array.
-The cones are often referred to as element weights.
-M is the number of elements along the z axis and N is the number of elements along the y axis.
-M and N correspond to the [NumberofRows,NumberOfColumns] values in the SIze property.
+Cones are applied to each antenna element of the antenna array.
+Cones are often referred to as element weights.
+M is the number of elements along the z axis, and N is the number of elements along the y axis.
+M and N correspond to the values [NumberofRows,NumberOfColumns] in the SIze property.

-• If Taper is a scalar, the same value is applied to all elements.
+• If Taper is a scalar, then the same value is applied to all elements.

-• If Taper is a vector or matrix, the cone values are applied to the corresponding elements.
-Cone values are used to change the amplitude and phase of the received data.
+• If the value of Taper is a vector or a matrix, the values of the cone are applied to the corresponding elements.
+Cones are used to change the amplitude and phase of the received data.

 Data types: Float64